SABS-R3/software-engineering-day6/_episodes/08-continuous-integration.md

 - "Describe the benefits of using Continuous Integration for further automation of testing and other tasks"
 - "Enable GitHub Actions Continuous Integration for public open source (or private) repositories"
 - "Be aware of alternatives to GitHub actions, such as Travis"
+- "Use GitHub Actions to automatically run unit tests with multiple Python versions"
-- "Use continuous integration to automatically run unit tests"
+- "Use GitHub Actions to automatically run unit tests on multiple operating systems"
-- "Use continuous integration and Codecov to automatically run and display coverage information"
+- "Use GitHub Actions and Codecov to automatically run and display coverage information"
 - "Integrate Better Code Hub to give general insights into software quality"
-- "Integrate Read the Docs to automatically generate and house software documentation"
+- "Integrate Sphinx and Read the Docs to automatically generate and host software documentation"
 keypoints:
+- "Continuous Integration covers a whole range of tools and practices that can be applied to aid good software development."
-- "Continuous Integration can run tests automatically to verify changes as code develops in our repository."
+- "CI can run tests automatically to verify changes as code develops."
 - "CI can run tests on different architectures and different configurations, baking portability into software."
 - "CI builds are typically triggered by commits pushed to a repository."
 - "Third party services can be configured to listen for changes to your repository."